Miach (singer)

+Mia Čičak ([ˈmi.aː t͡ʃǐːt͡ʃak]; born in 1998), known professionally as Miach (['mi.ˈɑt͡ʃ]), is a Croatian singer and songwriter.
+She is most known for her collaborations with Hiljson Mandela on "NLO" (2022) and "Anđeo" (2024), and with Grše on "Fantazija" (2024).
+"Fantazija" peaked at number one on Billboard's Croatia Songs chart for fourteen weeks.
+In September 2022, Miach released her debut EP Između nas through Aquarius Records.
+A year later, in November 2023, she released her debut studio album, Insomnia which included the single "Led".
+In late March 2025, Miach released her second EP F4ZE through Yem with single "Faza" releasing day before, on 28 March 2025, on her YouTube channel.

 Early life

 Mia Čičak was born and raised in Zagreb, Croatia.
 During elementary school she started training taekwondo in which she earned a black belt over the years.

 She completed her undergraduate university study in International Relations and is currently finishing her graduate studies in Business Economics and Globalization at the Libertas Business College in Zagreb.